Why Cassandra backup management needs visibility

 Cassandra backup operations should not disappear into isolated scripts or manual runbooks.
 Teams need to know which jobs ran, where artifacts are stored, whether retention changed anything, and which backup can be used for a restore drill.

-DBAegis positions Cassandra backup and restore as part of a wider database resilience workflow.
+DBAegis brings Cassandra backup and restore into a wider database resilience workflow.
 Current execution support depends on edition, database type, mode, and the support matrix.

 Cassandra restore validation checklist